yoannisj/Sassy-Units/README.md

 Useful Sass functions and mixins to work with CSS units.
 SassyUnits helps you easily convert, compare and include CSS units in you Sass and Compass files.

+CAUTION: This

 ## Installation

-SassyUnits is a Compass extension packaged as a Gem.
-To install it, simply follow the 3 steps below.
+SassyUnits is a Compass extension packaged as a gem.
+The gem has not been published yet, so to install it, you have to follow the steps below.

+1. Download the SassyUnits repository from Github as a '.zip' file and unzip it.

+2. Open a Terminal window and `cd` to the unzipped repository folder.

-1. Install the gem on your computer by opening a console and typing in the following command:
+3. Build the gem file and install it locally by typing the following commands in your Terminal:

+        gem build SassyUnits.gemspec

-        gem install SassyUnits
+        gem install SassyUnits-0.1.0.gem

-2. Require the extension in you Compass `config` file.
+4. Require the extension in you Compass config file.

         require 'SassyUnits'

-3. Import the sass files in your project
+5. Import the sass files in your project

         @import "SassyUnits";